 Where Do Lost New Yorkers Go?

 Like most people, I've changed drastically between the ages of 22 and 33, but there's been one defining characteristic of my identity that has grown so familiar, it's hard to remove from who I use to be: New York City.
-Come June 2016, I'll have lived here for 11 years.
+By June 2016, I'll have lived in NYC for 11 years.
 In some ways that feels like a blip on the map, but when I think about the ways I've changed, it feels like a lifetime.

 Thanks to Lindsay Brown, who snapped some shots of me while I hung out with her and Y'all Collective her co-founder Stewart Bean.
 From Williamsburg, Brooklyn's Kellog's Diner to the Wythe Hotel, we talked about Joan Didion, Mississippi, and the treacherous jaws of this place I--and 8.5 million others--call home.